£32,450 - £39,395 Price range

 Like the S60 Cross Country the V60 Cross Country can be ordered in two as well as four-wheel-drive form.
 Unlike the S60 Cross Country, it gets more engine choices.
 There’s the old, but proven 2.4-litre five-cylinder 190hp diesel called the D5 and the newly developed 2.0-litre four-cylinder available in two power levels – the 150hp D3 and 190hp D4.

 The five-cylinder has a pleasing soundtrack, but is dated when compared to the newer Drive-E engines.
-It returns fuel economy of 49.6mpg and emits 149g/km of CO2 for road tax of £145 a year.
+It returns fuel economy of 49.6mpg and emits 149g/km of CO2.

-The four cylinder engines are more frugal with the D3 able to return 67.3mpg and low CO2 emissions for road tax of just £30.
+The four-cylinder engines are more frugal with the D3 able to return 67.3mpg.
 The 7.2 seconds it takes the D4 to accelerate to 62mph means its decently quick too.

 There is a choice between a six-speed manual and a new eight-speed automatic.
 While the manual has an easy and precise shift, the auto is much less hassle in traffic.